Probate Q&A Series How do I transfer a deceased parent’s trailer title in North Carolina using a Small Estate Affidavit?

 Detailed Answer

 Losing a parent brings many tasks, including transferring ownership of personal property such as a trailer.
 In North Carolina, you may avoid full probate by using a Small Estate Affidavit when the decedent’s personal property does not exceed the statutory limit.
-You complete a sworn affidavit, submit it to a clerk of court or magistrate, then use it at the DMV to retitle the trailer.
+You complete a sworn affidavit, submit it to the clerk of superior court, then use it at the DMV to retitle the trailer.

-North Carolina General Statute § 28A-15-1 allows heirs to collect personal property worth up to $20,000 without formal probate.
-The value cap applies to the net value of all personal property, including the trailer, after deducting liens.
+North Carolina General Statute § 28A-25-1 allows heirs to collect personal property by affidavit if the value of the decedent’s personal property, less liens and encumbrances, does not exceed the statutory limit.
 Review the statute here: G.S.
-28A-15-1.
+28A-25-1.

 2. Gather Required Documents